Eilon Solan

-Eilon Solan (אילון סולן; born 1969) is an Israeli mathematician and professor at the School of Mathematical Sciences of Tel Aviv University.
-His research focuses on game theory, stochastic processes, and measure theory.
+Eilon Solan (אילון סולן; born 1968) is an Israeli mathematician and professor at the School of Mathematical Sciences of Tel Aviv University.
+He holds the Dr. Irene Halmos Chair of Game Theory at Tel Aviv University.
+His research focuses on game theory, stochastic games, and stochastic processes.

 Biography

-Solan obtained a B.Sc. in mathematics and computer science from the Hebrew University of Jerusalem in 1989, and an M.Sc. in mathematics from Tel Aviv University in 1993.
-He completed his doctorate at the Hebrew University of Jerusalem in 1998 under the supervision of Abraham Neyman, with a dissertation on stochastic games.
+Solan obtained a B.Sc. in mathematics and computer science (summa cum laude) from the Hebrew University of Jerusalem in 1989, and an M.Sc. in mathematics (summa cum laude) from Tel Aviv University in 1993, where his thesis on Discounted Stochastic Games was supervised by Ehud Lehrer.

+He completed his doctorate (summa cum laude) at the Hebrew University of Jerusalem in 1998 under the supervision of Abraham Neyman, with a dissertation on stochastic games, for which he was awarded the Kennedy–Leigh Award for an outstanding Ph.D. dissertation.